oarepo/rfcs/docs/0008-communities-backend.md

 #### 5. Community publisher
-_NOTE: This user role is relevant only to Communities having curation policy requiring additional approvement step before the record is made visible to general public._
+_NOTE: This user role is relevant only to Communities having curation policy that requires additional approvement step before the record is made visible to general public._

 As a Community publisher: